 Once you’ve decided on a greenhouse you’ll need a few basic accessories to get growing.

-Water butt - Install a water butt to collect rainfall from your greenhouse gutters.
+- Water butt - Install a water butt collect rainfall from your greenhouse gutters.
 If your greenhouse doesn’t have integral gutters you can fit plastic guttering retrospectively.

 We hope you’ve found the answers to all your greenhouse-buying questions.
 To sum up, here are our top tips: